rukayaj/secondhandcpt/README.md

 4. Keep the browser open so you can export the chats

 > **Note:** WhatsApp Web only exports messages that have been loaded on your device.
 The scrolling script ensures all recent messages are loaded before exporting.

+> **Mac Silicon (M1/M2/M3) Users:** For best performance, ensure you're using an arm64 version of Node.js.
+You can check with `node -p "process.arch"`.
+If it says "x64" instead of "arm64", you might experience slower performance.

 ### Step 2: Export WhatsApp Chat History